LaureaLindroos/TheMayProject/README.md

 # TheMayProject
-Android app made using the BIMobject open API.
+Android app using the BIMobject open API.